awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 + You must create functions with the `nodejs6.10` runtime property\.

 + You can't configure your Lambda function to access resources inside your VPC\.

++ You can't associate your Lambda function to a CloudFront distribution owned by another AWS account\.

 + The Dead Letter Queue \(DLQ\) isn't supported\.